-Simple, quick yet consistently moist and juicy Grilled Chicken Breast
+Simple, Quick, and Juicy Grilled Chicken Breast

 No more chicken that’s completely overcooked and overly charred on the outside before the inside is cooked, under seasoned, missing good grill marks or is completely dry and stringy.
 I suspect, that by far, the main reason for it is that the chicken is grossly overcooked at home out of fear of salmonella poisoning.
 Some (many, actually) celebrity chefs advocate cooking chicken breasts to 150-155 temperature.
 I definitely do not agree with that and believe that chicken should be cooked to the safe government suggested temperature of 165.
 But not more!
 As you cook your chicken breast, the fibers shrink and squeeze out the moisture.
 It doesn’t matter if you baste it, cover it or use any other incorrect techniques.
 The moisture will keep evaporating and dry out your meat.
 So as your chicken cooks past 165 it now becomes a matter of just how stringy and dried out it will become.